 Outdoor advertising is not dead!
 Digital marketing has not and will not take the place of outdoor advertising.

-With so many companies and businesses vying for advert spots in several outdoor games and sports, it has become very clear that outdoor advertising is a good way of reaching out to new and potential customers.
+With so many companies and businesses vying for advert spots in several outdoor games and sports centers, it has become very clear that outdoor advertising is a good way of reaching out to new and potential customers.

-According to Statista, Out-of-home (Outdoor) Advertising revenue grew by roughly 5% compared to that of 2019 and is projected to increase somewhat by 2022.
+According to Statista, Out-of-home or Outdoor Advertising revenue grew by roughly 5% compared to that of 2019 and is projected to increase somewhat by 2022.

 What Is Outdoor Advertising?

-Outdoor advertising is any form of advertising done outdoors that promotes or advertises a certain product, service or offering.
+Outdoor advertising is any form of advertising done outdoors – on the streets, highways, buses, trains, walkways, etc. that promotes or advertises a certain product, service or offering.

 Types Of Outdoor Advertising